 Finally, distributors and retailers that sell or supply more than 32 kg of batteries a year must participate in the take back scheme.
 This involves providing a free collection point for waste portable batteries at their premises and arranging their transport to an ABTO or ABE, usually through a BCS.

-Regulatory Delivery enforces the regulations in the UK in relation to the:
+OPSS has been appointed by Defra to enforce the regulations in the UK in relation to the: